tomjwells/coti-node-monitoring/README.md

 This installation guide produces working setups for nodes installed both with systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>) and with docker (for example <a href="https://github.com/tomjwells/coti-node" target="_blank">this Coti-Docker installation guide</a>), although the instructions for each installation type differ at certain points.

-If `docker` and `docker-compose` are not already installed on your system, you will need to run the following commands to install `docker` and `docker-compose`:
+If `docker` and `docker-compose` are not already installed on your system, you will need to run the following commands to install them:

 ```
 sudo su